 There’s a good sense of clarity and motion, with detail and definition both excellent too.
 As Quellcrist Falconer makes Angelfire rain down on her pursuers, the screen lights up with bolts of blue neon.
 As each soldier is struck down, the flames turn to embers, small pin pricks burning briefly, but ever so brightly, in Dolby Vision HDR.
 The detail in the shadows as she hides behind a fallen tree is nicely judged and not overly dark.

-We’d say the Xbox Series S is comparable to an Apple TV 4K, which is a great video streamer in its own right.
+We’d say the Xbox Series S is comparable to an Apple TV 4K for picture quality, which is a great video streamer in its own right.
 That’s quite impressive for a games console.

 Despite being a next-gen console, we’re still left scratching our heads at the way some audio settings have been implemented.